ChristianVaughn/GitWorkshop/README.md

 # GitWorkshop
-Repo used to teach Git Basics to Computer Science Club at my university
+Repo used to teach Git Basics to Computer Science Club at my university.